Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 - Pour the rhubarb juice back into a saucepan and bring it to a boil.

-- For a full sugar recipe, add the pectin and sugar into the boiling juice.
+- For a full sugar recipe, add the pectin and bring to a boil for one minute.

 - Turn off the heat and then pour the finished rhubarb jelly into prepared jars, leaving 1/4 inch headspace.